 DAY 11: TIGER LEAPING GORGE – LIJIANG

-Drive through the Tiger Leaping Gorge to Qiaotou and continue to Lijiang.
+Travel through the Tiger Leaping Gorge to Qiaotou and continue to Lijiang.

 The lovely Naxi town of Lijiang is located in a fertile valley 2’400 meters above sea level at the foot of the 5’596 meters high Yulong Shan or Jade Dragon Mountain.
-The area around Lijiang is inhabited by the Naxi people.

 Check in at the hotel.
 You take a stroll through the apparently countless and, on first sight, confusing narrow lanes and canals crisscrossing the old town.
 You also learn more about the secrets of the mystic Naxi culture.